nondanee/vsc-netease-music/README.md

-# vs-netease-music README
+# vsc-netease-music README

-This is the README for your extension "vs-netease-music".
+This is the README for your extension "vsc-netease-music".
 After writing up a brief description, we recommend including the following sections.

 ## Features